You can order your latte before you leave the house.

 Make the experience of viewing sales content totally frictionless

-Sharing content with your customers and prospects is one of the things you have complete control over as a sales rep. You can make it totally painless for the recipient.
+Sharing content with your customers and prospects is one of the things you have complete control over.
+You can make it totally painless for the recipient.
 Better yet, with the right tool, you can make it impressive.

 Most file-sharing tools add unnecessary friction to the process of sending, receiving and viewing files —

-- If you use most popular file-sharing software, your customer has to create an account in order to view the files you send them.
+- If you use most popular file-sharing software, your buyer has to create an account in order to view the files you send them

 Technology should enable the sale.
 If your tools are adding friction to the buying process, or they’re making relationship-building more challenging than it should be, it’s time to assess your software.